MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/security-and-privacy-for-site-administration.md

 -   Application Catalog website point

 > [!NOTE]
->  A trusted domain for Configuration Manager requires Kerberos authentication so if clients are in another forest that does not have a two-way forest trust with the site server's forest, these clients are considered to be in untrusted domain.
+>  A trusted domain for Configuration Manager requires Kerberos authentication.
+That means that if clients are in another forest that does not have a two-way forest trust with the site server's forest, these clients are considered to be in untrusted domain.
 An external trust is not sufficient for this purpose.

  **Use IPsec to secure communications between site system servers and sites.**

  Although Configuration Manager does secure communication between the site server and the computer that runs SQL Server, Configuration Manager does not secure communications between site system roles and SQL Server.
 Only some site systems (the enrollment point and the Application Catalog web service point) can be configured for HTTPS for intrasite communication.

  If you do not use additional controls to secure these server-to-server channels, attackers can use various spoofing and man-in-the-middle attacks against site systems.
-Use SMB signing when you cannot use IPsec.
+Use Server Message Block (SMB) signing when you cannot use IPsec.

 > [!NOTE]
 >  It is particularly important to secure the communication channel between the site server and the package source server.
 This communication uses SMB.
 If you cannot use IPsec to secure this communication, use SMB signing to ensure that the files are not tampered with before clients download and run them.